Austrian Army during the French Revolutionary and Napoleonic Wars: Infantry

 At the outset of war in 1793, the army numbered fifty-seven line regiments, and Seventeen Grenzer light infantry regiments.
 By 1793 there were 57 line infantry regiments, two garrison regiments, one garrison battalion and 17 border infantry regiments.
 Like the officers, the infantrymen came from all parts of Austria.
 The German regiments consisted of two field battalions of six fusilier companies each and one garrison battalion of four companies.
-Including a detachment of gunners and infantry to operate the three 6-pounders issued to each battalion, the nominal strength was 4575 men all ranks.
-The Hungarian regiments consisted of three field battalions and one garrison battalion with a strength of 5508, again including the allocated 'line' artillery.
+Including a detachment of gunners and infantry to operate the three 6-pounders issued to each battalion, the nominal strength was 4,575 men all ranks.
+The Hungarian regiments consisted of three field battalions and one garrison battalion with a strength of 5,508, again including the allocated 'line' artillery.

 In 1792 neither type was at full strength.
 Fusilier companies with a war establishment of four officers and 230 men usually had only three officers and 120 men.
 In addition, each German or Hungarian regiment had a grenadier 'division', two companies considered elite units, dressed in high and heavy bearskin hats, which were often combined with other divisions to form composite grenadier battalions commanded by a lieutenant colonel.
 Grenadier regiments consisted of two field battalions of six companies each, with a regimental headquarters, 256 sharpshooters armed with an over-and-under rifle and an artillery detachment with three 3-pounders.
-When the regiments left for foreign service, a local reserve was left, organised into two Landes-Defensions divisions.
+When the regiments left for foreign service, a local reserve was left, organised into two Landes-Defensions, divisions.

 Light infantry

 The Grenzers formed the basis of the light infantry in the Austrian Army.
 Though primarily used as border troops to reinforce the Military Frontier, the Austro-Ottoman border, in war time, at least 1-2 battalions of a Grenzer regiment would be detached from the regiment in order to join the frontlines and serve as vanguards.
 These Grenzers performed consistently well in every battle they participated in, with many French soldiers regarding them highly and considering them the only "warlike" units in the Austrian Army.
 Even Napoleon did not hesitate to use some Grenzer regiments after his victory over Austria in 1809.
-In 1808, IR64 was broken up and its nine divisions formed the rifle-armed cadre divisions (two companies), which were each augmented by two divisions of carbine-armed troops to form the nine new Jäger battalions.
+In 1808, IR64 (Infantry Regiment No. 64) was broken up and its nine divisions formed the rifle-armed cadre divisions (two companies), which were each augmented by two divisions of carbine-armed troops to form the nine new Jäger battalions.